-As the New Year begins, our enrollment period for the next yearlong EFLC Certification Program is open and soon will close.
-Take a chance, venture into the unknown, talk with me and see if I am the leader you are seeking to take you on the Journey with Horse.
+Each year I open a new EFLC Certification Program.
+Could this be your year to take a chance, venture into the unknown?
+Talk with me and see if I am the leader you are seeking to take you on the Journey with Horse.

 Let’s connect and explore our chemistry and discover if indeed you are ready for the magical, inspirational, life changing adventure in consciousness with Horse during the yearlong EFLC Certification program.
 If you have been seriously considering this program it is time for you to have a discussion with Kathy.
-Click here to fill out your Discovery Form and we will send you information to schedule your private call with Kathy.
+Click here to download the complete information packet and we will send you information to schedule your private call with Kathy.
 Let’s find out if it’s time for you to ride the wave and let’s make it a safe and adventure-filled journey.